syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Populating-Items.md

 {% endtabs %}

-* `DisplayMemberPath` decides the suggestions to be shown in dropdown.
-Setting the `SelectedValuePath` property will make `SelectedValue` property to return the value you have selected here.
+* The `DisplayMemberPath` determines the suggestions to be shown in the dropdown.
+Setting the `SelectedValuePath` property will make the `SelectedValue` property return the value you have selected.

 ![](images/datasource.png)